 THE SCHOOL TOURPresented by

-Le Lait and Québec en forme are proud to sponsor the School Tour.
-Just like the Grand défi Pierre Lavoie, both of these sponsors are committed to promoting healthy life habits among young people, through physical activity and healthy eating.
+Le Lait is proud to sponsor the School Tour.
+Just like the Grand défi Pierre Lavoie, this sponsor is committed to promoting healthy life habits among young people, through physical activity and healthy eating.

 Since November 2008, the tour has been visiting elementary schools in the province to motivate young people to adopt a healthier lifestyle and to enter the friendly contest which takes place in May.
 The fifth edition of this tour follows the 2012-2013 school year calendar.